Side Effects of Mesothelioma Chemotherapy

 Although chemotherapy has many varied side effects, for most patients, they are not serious or life-threatening.
 Most side effects go away after treatment.

-In some cases, a patient may experience more serious but less common side effects, requiring immediate medical attention.
+Sometimes, a patient may experience more serious but less common side effects, requiring immediate medical attention.
 Contact your doctor immediately if you experience:[1]

 - A fever